LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models: Method: Token Pru-Merging

 \subsection{Token Supplement via Similar Key Clustering}

-Following the selection of more informative visual tokens, we next optimize the utilization of the remaining tokens.
+Following the selection of informative visual tokens, we next optimize the utilization of the remaining tokens.
 While pruned tokens may initially seem extraneous, they hold potential value for the perception capabilities of the LLM backbone.
 This potential arises particularly in cases where an image contains large object parts that dominate the scene.
 In such scenarios, overly aggressive pruning could inadvertently diminish the model's ability to represent the image comprehensively.

 To address this, we devise a token merging method aimed at enhancing the representational capacity of the selected unpruned tokens.
 This method involves the strategic fusion of currently pruned tokens, as depicted in Figure~\ref{fig:pipeline}.
 To choose the pruned tokens to merge, we need a way to measure similarity between visual tokens.
-Luckily, transformers natively solve this problem with QKV self-attention.
-Specifically, the keys (K) already summarize the information contained in each token for use in dot product similarity.
-Thus, we use a dot product similarity metric (e.g., cosine similarity) between the keys of each token to determine which tokens contain similar visual information~\citep{bolya2023tome}.
-Specifically, the similarity between visual tokens is computed as
+Here we leverage the self-attention mechanism in ViTs.
+Since the key vector of each patch token already contains information summarized in the self-attention module~\citep{vaswani2017attention}, the final layer's key vector serves as the representation.
+And then we use the dot product between keys to calculate which tokens have similar visual information~\citep{bolya2023tome}: